Pin it for later: https://www.pinterest.com/pin/51087777008114930/

-Boot cuffs are a very popular accessory among college kids and they sell like hot cakes at craft fairs.
+Boot cuffs are a very popular accessory for high school kids and they sell like hotcakes at craft fairs.
 They look stylish peeking out of your boots!
 It can go well with skinny jeans as well as a dress or a skirt.
 This is one fashion accessory you wouldn't want to miss!
-Boot cuffs not only add warmth but also keep snow from getting in to your boots.
-Whipping these up take only a couple of hours and can make great Christmas gifts.
+Boot cuffs not only add warmth but also keep snow from getting into your boots.
+Whipping these up takes only a couple of hours and can make great Christmas gifts.
 This crochet pattern is simple, quick and yields elegant results.
 Crochet them in colors of your choice and add a new twist to your old boots.

 1. Worsted weight ( size 4 medium) yarn

 3. A Pair of ¾ inch wooden buttons

 Using G hook, 16 sc rows worked in back loops = 4 inches

 Finished size: 12.5 inches around and 6 inches high.

 Work in Back loops or Front loops only: See the picture below to learn what it means to work into back loops only or front loops only.
 When making a regular stitch the hook is inserted under both loops as seen in 1st diagram below but inserted only into one of the loops in case you are working into the back or front loops.

 150 Yards for a pair of boot cuffs